JockLawrie/JuliaFromScratch.jl/README.md

 # Julia From Scratch

-This project is aimed at getting a team started with Julia without any previous experience.
+This project is aimed at getting started with Julia without any previous experience.

 1. Install Julia.
 You can install without admin rights.
    Download the Windows 64-bit installer from [here](https://julialang.org/downloads/).